amleshkashyap/moreRailsEtc/ruby_rails/basic_topics/class_methods/README.md

     - any arguments after the first are used as arguments to the iterator method. also, I will not remember all these syntaxes.
     - Apart from using them for applying Enumerable module functions, they can also be used to prevent bugs - eg, if passing an array as an argument, then converting it to Enumerator (eg, array.to\_enum) before passing will give an immutable object (thus no need for deep copy to prevent object changes).
+  * Summary - iterators and iteration is possible only upon a set of elements - specifically countable (but non-infinite) sets.
+    - Array, Hash, Range, etc are naturally sets of (finite) elements - so we can directly move across the set in well defined ways (eg, "each" method), and also, manipulate the elements while moving (eg, map, inject, select).
+These methods to navigate across and manipulate the sets are in Enumerable module.
+    - Integer, String are not a natural set of elements, but some tweaks can convert them to sets, and then methods from the Enumerable module can be used on them.
+    - This tweaking is done via converting to Enumerator object - first element is the original object, second is the method to be applied on it to make it a set.
+    - so, 4.times = [0, 1, 2, 3], "hello".each\_char = ['h', 'e', 'l', 'l', 'o'].
+Enumerator is just a good feature to have - we can create these arrays without it,
+      sometimes, even more efficiently perhaps.

 # Towards Functional Style
   * return statement returns from the method where it's called. break without a loop acts as a return.